-D. Project-Based Rental Assistance.

-- Projects with a Federal project-based rental assistance contract with HUD or RD must be a non-profit organization - At least 25% of the total Project Units covered by the rental assistance contract 20 points - At least 75% of the total Project Units covered by the rental assistance contract 30 points - 2.
-Projects with project-based vouchers from a local PHA with a commitment for at least 10 years. - 10% of the total Tax Credit Units - E. Average Income Test with 40% AMI.
-Projects that elect Average Income Test and provide at least 30% of the Units that are set-aside and occupied by tenants with incomes at 40% AMI or less and are rentrestricted.
-Annual recertifications shall be required. - 30% of the Tax Credit Units at 40% AMI • - F. Average Income Test.
+- 2. For each Full Team, consisting of, at a minimum, a Developer, service provider, and property manager throughout the duration of the Iowa Supportive Housing Institute, that successfully completed the Institute as evidenced by a letter from the Corporation for Supportive Housing (CSH) confirming successful completion of the Institute and adherence to CSH's Quality Dimensions.
+The proposed Project must be a proposal that the Full Team developed through the Iowa Supportive Housing Institute that must be eligible for other Permanent Supportive Housing points.
+5 points - D. Project-Based Rental Assistance. - 1.
+Projects with a Federal project-based rental assistance contract with HUD or RD where the contract is expiring within the next three years from the date of Application Submission due date. - At least 25% of the total Project Units covered by the rental assistance contract 15 points - At least 50% of the total Project Units covered by the rental assistance contract 20 points - At least 75% of the total Project Units covered by the rental assistance contract 30 points - 2.
+Projects with project-based vouchers from a local PHA with a commitment for at least 10 years. - 10% of the total Tax Credit Units

+- E. Average Income Test with 40% AMI.
+Projects that elect Average Income Test and provide at least 30% of the Units that are set-aside and occupied by tenants with incomes at 40% AMI or less and are rent-restricted.
+Annual recertifications shall be required. - 30% of the Tax Credit Units at 40% AMI

+- F. Average Income Test.
 Projects that elect Average Income Test and limit tax credit cap based on 6% tax credit rate. - 100% Average Income Test Units

-6.2 LOCATION.
+- 6.2 LOCATION.
 All building addresses in a Project, including Scattered Site Projects, shall meet the Location scoring requirements to be eligible for points.
-IFA will award the lesser points within each scoring category based on building locations.

-A. Underserved Cities.
+IFA will award the lesser points within each scoring category based on building locations. - A. Underserved Cities.
+0 to 2 points